Toastmasters offices held and terms of service (international and regional level):

 What experience and key strengths would you bring to the Board of Directors?

-Having lived in 4 countries, and serving at a medical institution with faculty from various countries, I bring emotional global leadership, a passion for the mission of Toastmasters and dedication to its members.
+Citizen of the world, with high academic qualifications, having lived in 4 countries and serving at a medical institution with faculty from various countries.
+I bring emotional global leadership, a passion for the mission of Toastmasters and a dedication to its members.
 I bring knowledge and a deep belief in team work, ethical and moral behavior.
-I bring strategies based on my personal involvement with Region 8 Toastmasters to promote marketing of toastmasters around the world, especially, millennials and baby boomers.
-Developed outreach efforts to help prisoners become responsible citizens.
-A firm believer in our Strategic Plan.
+Being a scientist and artist, I bring the unique combination of logical thinking and strategic vision.

 Why do you want to serve as an international officer/director?